 Pension

 Pension is what we will live on when we can no longer work.
-Retirement pension from the National Insurance Scheme is our most important pension scheme.
+Old-age pension from the National Insurance Scheme is our most important pension scheme.
 In addition, there are occupational pension schemes paid by the employer and individual pension arrangements.

-Retirement pension
+Old-age pension

 You can read more about old-age pension here.